rikodot/kardi_notes_app/README.md

 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png"
      alt="Get it on Google Play"
      height="80">](https://play.google.com/store/apps/details?id=github.rikodot.kardi_notes)

+<em>`* app removed from google play as I refused to publicly share my private information (address, name, etc.)`</em>

+## Windows app flagged as malware
+This is a false positive, explained in detail in [this issue](https://github.com/rikodot/kardi_notes_app/issues/8).
+You can contact me directly to get unpacked files for windows, which are not flagged as malware, but this process have some downsides.
+If you are interested, read the mentioned issue.
+Thank you for understanding.

 ## Building
 You might need to [setup signing](https://docs.flutter.dev/deployment/android), as `key.properties` and `upload-keystore.jks` files are omitted from the source control.